New: ScrapingBee CLI – powerful web scraping, from your command line Try it now

 Register your account to get your API key.
 After registration, you'll find your key in the dashboard.
 This key is essential for authenticating your requests to our API.

-After a successful signup, you will be presented with a dashboard displaying the expiration date of your free trial, available credits, concurrent connections, and most importantly – your API key.
-Copy it so we can finally start building our scraping script.
+After signing up, you'll see a dashboard showing your free trial expiration, available credits, concurrent connections, and — most importantly — your API key.
+Copy it so we can start building our scraper.

 Test your first API request